Ralo93/CustomerAnalyticsDashboard/README.md

-# As a CTO, I also focus heavily on non-functional requirements and product strategy.
+# As a CTO, I also focus heavily on non-functional requirements and product strategy, mainly:

 1. Maintainability
 2. Scalability